 - Your students are able to reach their academic potential.

-- School staff will have a better understanding of the Victorian Department of Education and Training’s Epilepsy Policy and the expectations of teachers in supporting a student living with epilepsy.
-For schools located outside Victoria please refer to the applicable state or territory Education Department for further information.
+- School staff will have a better understanding of the expectations of teachers in supporting a student living with epilepsy in accordance with the Disability Standards for Education 2005.

 - Teacher standards are being adhered to in relation to supporting all students in a safe and inclusive manner.